 As a result, any pain you’re experiencing can actually get worse for no reason — other than those cells attacking the infection a little too zealously.
-However, Dr. Laing says, “CBD is very potent against [neutrophils],” helping to prevent them from running awry and causing trouble, which can lead to you feeling less sore.
+However, Dr. Laing says, “CBD is believed to be potent against [neutrophils],” helping to prevent them from running awry and causing trouble, which can lead to you feeling less sore.

 What CBD Products Shall I Try?

-The type of CBD you take depends on the inflammation you’re experiencing.
+How you take CBD depends on the inflammation you’re experiencing.
 However, a CBD capsule is a good suits-all option.
-For calming effects, look to supplementary ingredients that harness additional anti-inflammatory properties, like the Cannaray Curcumin Capsules, which contain the soothing chemical compound found in turmeric, as well as Beta-caryophyllene and Vitamin D.
+For calming effects, look to supplementary ingredients that harness additional anti-inflammatory properties, like the CBD Curcumin Capsules, which contain the soothing chemical compound found in turmeric, as well as Beta-caryophyllene and Vitamin D.

-If you prefer topical application for your neck or back, try Cannaray Muscle Balm, which can be massaged directly into your muscles and joints.
-For those who want a lighter formula, Cannaray Skin Cream combines all the benefits of a CBD muscle balm with a non-greasy feel — perfect for on-the-go care.
+If you prefer topical application for your neck or back, try the CBD Muscle Balm, which can be massaged directly into your muscles and joints.
+For those who want a lighter formula, the CBD Skin Cream combines all the benefits of a muscle balm with a non-greasy feel — perfect for on-the-go care.

 Looking for more information about CBD and wellness?
 Discover what impact it may have on women’s health, including symptoms of the menopause, endometriosis and period pain.